slarimore02/terraform-gcp-avi-controller-gcp/README.md

 * Firewall Rules for AVI Controller and SE communication
 * GCP Compute Instance using the Controller Compute Image

-During the creation of the Controller instance the following initilization steps are performed:
+During the creation of the Controller instance the following initialization steps are performed:
 * Change default password to user specified password
 * Copy Ansible playbook to controller using the assigned public IP
 * Run Ansible playbook to configure initial settings and GCP Full Access Cloud